coq/coq/doc/sphinx/language/cic.rst

   ones in which one of the :math:`I_l` occurs) are structurally smaller than y.

-The following definitions are correct, we enter them using the ``Fixpoint`` command as described in Section :ref:`TODO-1.3.4` and show the internal representation.
+The following definitions are correct, we enter them using the :cmd:`Fixpoint` command and show the internal representation.

 .. example::
    .. coqtop:: all